-Nicola Wydenbach – Soprano, Musical Director, and Vocal Coach.
+Nicola Wydenbach – Soprano, Vocal Coach and Creative Health Specialist.

 Nicola Wydenbach headshot